The Virtues of the Incomplete

 I’ve savoured aplenty that exhibits one or more of the above problems.
 Many are among my favourite works of literature.

 More interestingly, the more accustomed to the said imperfections, the less I tend to even notice them.
 Is this not the recurring phenomenon?
-It often demands an external critical remark to even grab my attention at the issue.
+It often demands the keenness of an external critical remark to even grab my attention at the issue.

 Characteristic of the great incomplete works is usually the abundance of compensating rhetorical and literary device.
 I think of it as the reading of each successive micro nuance for its independent pleasure and sake.